The Path of Destiny

 "Hey, Snow!" a cheerful voice cried, and she turned around to see Spark.
 Before she could even reply with a greeting, he said, "All the workers are distracted by those fighting pokémon over there.
 We can do whatever we want!
 But we have to hurry!"

 "We can have battles on the rocks!"
 Spark replied happily.
 "Or around the trees!
 I used to play this great game with Justin's other pokémon.
 It'll be even more fun with lots of us.
 You see, we split up into teams…"

 Spark went on with his description of the game, but Snowcrystal wasn't really listening.
 She was starting to wish she were back in the dusty new camp, instead of around all these strange pokémon and humans.

 "And then we all try to attack each other!"
 Spark said loudly.
 "If a pokémon makes it to the other side without getting hit by an attack-"

-They were both suddenly interrupted by the sound of some sort powerful pokémon attack nearby, as well as the angry shout.
+They were both suddenly interrupted by the sound of some sort of powerful pokémon attack nearby, as well as an angry shout.
 "You leave him alone!" the pokémon screeched.
 "You hear me?"